On the Concentration of the Domination Number of the Random Graph: Introduction

-In this paper we investigate the domination number of the homogeneous random graph model \Gnp.
-As usual, a graph $G \sim\Gnp$ is a graph with vertex set $[n] = \{1,\dots, n\}$ in which edges are chosen to be inserted independently with probability $p$.
+In this paper we study the behaviour of the do\-mi\-na\-tion number of $\Gnp$ for various values of $p$, focusing in particular on the range of $p$ where concentration on an interval of constant length might happen.
 In a graph $G=(V,E)$, we call a set $S\subseteq V$ {\em dominating} if every vertex $v \in V$ is either a member of $S$, or adjacent to a member of $S$.
 The {\em domination number D(G)} is the smallest cardinality of a dominating set in $G$.
+Dominating sets and the domination number were well-studied concepts of graph theory \cite{HHS} even before their importance in theoretical computer science became apparent.
+Deciding the domination number being less than $k$ is one of the classic NP-complete problems~\cite{Garey-Johnson}, while dominating sets and its variants (e.g. connected dominating sets) are fundamental, e.g., in distributed computing, routing, and networks.

-Early results on the concentration of the domination number of $G \sim \Gnp$ include the case when $p$ is fixed (see for example~\cite{ns1994} and~\cite{d2000}), or when $p$ tends to 0 sufficiently slowly.
+Early results on the concentration of the domination number of $G \sim \Gnp$ include the case when $p$ is fixed (see, for example,~\cite{ns1994} and~\cite{d2000}), or when $p$ tends to 0 sufficiently slowly.
 In this direction, Wieland and Godbole~\cite{wg2001} showed that under the condition that either $p$ is constant, or $p$ tends to 0 with

 the domination number $D(G)$ takes one of two consecutive integer values with probability tending to $1$, as $n$ tends to infinity.
-In \cite{wg2001} it is raised as an open problem whether the validity of this $2$-point concentration result can be extended to a wider range of $p$.
+In \cite{wg2001} it is raised as an open problem whether the validity of this two-point concentration result can be extended to a wider range of $p$.
 In our main theorem we extend this range down to $p \gg \frac{\ln^2 n}{\sqrt{n}}$ and also include the range when $p\rightarrow 1$.